Exus Blog Article

 Personnel shift ratios.

 Segment customer portfolios by different criteria that make sense for your business and your goals.
-Use both static and behavioural criteria where necessary.
-Product type, customer exposure and account balance are examples of static metrics.
-Examples of behavioural metrics include kept-promise ratio, recidivist and time since last max bucket.
+Use both static and behavioral criteria where necessary.
+Product type, customer exposure, and account balance are examples of static metrics.
+Examples of behavioral metrics include kept-promise ratio, recidivist, and time since last max bucket.